nealey/holiday-lights/README.md

 You can probably salvage one from some old thing.

 If you have under 80 lights, you can use an Adafruit Trinket.
-I used an Adafruit Pro Trinket for mine, which has 150+ lights.
+I used an Adafruit Pro Trinket for my 182-light display.
 (It's an issue of RAM).

 Of course, a standard Arduino will work just fine too!